aiven/aiven-operator/docs/docs/index.md

 url: /
 ---

-# Welcome to Aiven Operator for Kubernetes
+# Aiven Operator for Kubernetes® docs

-Provision and manage [Aiven services](https://aiven.io) from your Kubernetes cluster.
+Provision and manage [Aiven services](https://aiven.io/docs/products/services) from your Kubernetes cluster.

-## What is Aiven?

-Aiven offers managed services for the best open source data technologies, on a cloud of your choice.

-We offer multiple cloud options because we believe that everyone should have access to great data platforms wherever they host their applications.
-Our customers tell us they love it because they know that they aren’t locked in to one particular cloud platform for all their data needs.
+## The Aiven Data and AI Platform

+Aiven provides managed open source services for streaming, storing and analyzing data on all major clouds.
+All services run reliably and securely in the clouds of your choice, are observable, and can easily be integrated with each other and with external 3rd party tools.

+The Aiven Platform combines open-choice services to rapidly stream, store and serve data across major cloud providers — simply and securely.
+Aiven is trusted by thousands of customers worldwide to power their innovation and create next-generation applications confidently and quickly.

+## Get started

+- Follow the [setup guides](./installation/prerequisites.md) to install Aiven Operator and create a token.
+- Then try out the [resource examples](./resources/project.md) to set up a project or deploy a service, or review the [API reference](./api-reference/index.md).
+- View the [Aiven documentation](https://aiven.io/docs) for more information on the Aiven Platform and services.

-## Contributing
+## Contribute

-The [contribution guide](./contributing/index.md) covers everything you need to know about how you can contribute to Aiven Operator for Kubernetes.
-The [developer guide](./contributing/developer-guide.md) will help you onboard as a developer.
+The [contribution guide](./contributing/index.md) covers everything you need to know about how you can contribute to Aiven Kubernetes Operator.
+The [developer guide](./contributing/developer-guide.md) gets you set up with the all the tools you need.